Squeeze paper

 An epigraphic squeeze of the Athenian tribute lists (reversed).

 A squeeze or squeeze paper is a reverse copy of an inscription, made by applying moist filter paper and pushing into the indentations by percussive use of a stiff brush.
 The paper is allowed to dry and then removed.
 The image is reversed from the inscription, and protrudes from the squeeze paper.

 The use of a squeeze allows more information to be gleaned than examining the original inscription, for example curves inside the cuts can identify the scribe who originally carved the inscription.

 Squeezes can also (and some have been since the 1950s) be made by applying layers of liquid latex.
 This method works best on horizontal surfaces.

 Modern digitising methods mean that the image can be restored to its original orientation.

-Large collections of squeezes are held by the Inscriptiones Graecae and other epigraphic collections.
+Large collections of squeezes are held by the Berlin-Brandenburg Academy of Sciences and Humanities and other epigraphic collections.